psu-libraries/researcher-metadata/README.md

 We import the following types of records from Unpaywall:
     - open_access_locations

-1. **Penn State Law School repositories** - We import publication metadata from the repositories maintained by the Penn State Law School at University Park and the Dickinson School of Law at Carlisle via the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).
-Dickinson maintains the [IDEAS repository](https://ideas.dickinsonlaw.psu.edu/), and Penn State Law maintains the [Penn State Law eLibrary](https://elibrary.law.psu.edu/).
-Part of our reason for importing metadata from these sources is to facilitate onboarding the law school faculty into Activity Insight.
+1. **Penn State Law School repository - We import publication metadata from the repository maintained by Dickinson Law via the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).
+This is the repository maintained by Dickinson Law: [INSIGHT repository](https://insight.dickinsonlaw.psu.edu/).
+Part of our reason for importing metadata from this source is to facilitate onboarding the law school faculty into Activity Insight.
 In the future, we may not need to import data from these sources since new data may eventually be available via Activity Insight.
-This import not currently scheduled to run automatically.
-We import the following types of records from these
-repositories:
     - authorships
     - contributor_names
     - publications
     - open_access_locations

+Penn State Law used to have two separate schools with two separate repositories.
+The `PublicationImport` records for these repositories and their `OpenAccessLocations` are still stored in our database and linked to canonical publications.
+In the future, we may want to remove any data containing the names and locations of the old Law Schools.

 ### Obtaining New Data
 While much of our data importing is fully automated, some of it involves parsing files that are manually